France urges rebuke for Syria over chemical weapons use - WTMJ

 Syrian victims and civil society organizations Civil Rights Defenders, Syrian Center for Media and Freedom of Expression (SCM), Syrian Archive and the Open Society Justice Initiative brought the criminal complaint.

-“The government has strategically used chemical weapons as a tool to wear out the civilian population living in opposition-controlled areas and to suppress any resistance against the regime,” Aida Samani, a legal adviser at Civil Rights Defenders, said.
+“The government has strategically used chemical weapons as a tool to wear out the civilian population living in opposition-controlled areas and to suppress any resistance against the regime,” said Aida Samani, a legal adviser at Civil Rights Defenders.
 “It is unacceptable that those responsible for these heinous attacks are enjoying absolute impunity.”

-Associated Press writer Jan M. Olsen in Copenhagen, Denmark contributed to this report.
+Associated Press writer Jan M. Olsen contributed to this report from Copenhagen, Denmark.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.